30 W Digital Wattmeter for RF (0-500MHz)

 The display in this project is a basic 2 line and 16 char LCD display based on a HD44780 controller circuit (most common).

-As I told you earlier, the EEPROM must be programmed from a computer to make this unit work properly.
 The connection to a computer is done by a RS232 wire.
 The programming procedure is very simple: Start the main program in the computer and connect the RS232 wire to the wattmeter.

 Before you turn on the power of the wattmeter you should make sure that the switch SW1 is closed.